Chik-Network/chik-blockchain/legacy-support-policy.md

-# Legacy Software and Operating System support policy
+# Legacy Software and Operating System Support Policy

-It is the official policy of the Chik Blockchain project to end software support (in particular Python versions), as well as operating systems.
+It is the official policy of the Chik Blockchain project to end software support when the original maintainer of the software deems it End of Life (EOL) or stops providing support.
+The most relevant targets of this policy are Python, Node.js, and operating systems.

-Chik blockchain project intends that if the original maintainer of a software or operating system no longer supports a given version, the Chik Blockchain project does not intend to continue providing support for it.

-## Long-term support conflicts
+## Long-term Support Conflicts

 If a long-term support version of an operating system uses a default Python version that has lost official support, we also intend to end support for that operating system version, so as to avoid issues with installing a new Python version via Chik install, which may break crucial operating system components.

-## More information
+## More Information

 For more information, please contact hello@chiknetwork.com or reach out on the community Discord.